mattguev/hoop-dreams/README.md

 # Fantasy Basketball Game Predictor

 ## Motivation
 Fantasy Basketball puts players in the shoes of a general manager (GM) building their team to compete over the course of an NBA season.
-But not everyone realizes how tight those shoes can be.
-Players are tasked with navigating the sort of questions that real GMs get paid millions to figure out alongside an office of professional coaches, trainers, and scouts:
+But those shoes are tighter than most realize.
+In them, you are tasked with navigating the sort of questions that real GMs get paid millions to sort out alongside an office of professional coaches, trainers, and scouts:

 - "Which elite superstars can I build my team around?"
 - "Do I trust Anthony Davis to stay healthy if I trade for him, maybe 3rd time's the charm?..."